Your Child's Allergies: Dust Mites

 Dust mites are common allergens.
 That means they often cause allergic symptoms.
 They

-can also worsen symptoms in many people with asthma.
+can also make symptoms worse in many people with asthma.
 The best way to prevent dust

 Mattress and box spring.
 Place all mattresses and box springs in zippered, dust-proof covers.
 These should